liad07/shabat-kodesh/README.md

 </head>
 ```

 The script will automatically run every minute to check whether it is currently Shabbat.
 If it is, a message will be displayed in Hebrew to inform the user that the website is inaccessible during this time.
-The message includes a Jewish proverb: 'כִּי אֶשְׁמְרָה שַׁבָּת אֵל יִשְׁמְרֵנִי אוֹת הִיא לְעוֹלְמֵי עַד בֵּינוֹ וּבֵינִי'.

 ## Dependencies